tconfrey/BrainTool/_posts/2021-01-14-First-Two-Thousand-BrainTool-Users.md

 ---
 layout: post
-title:  "First Two Thousand BrainTool Users"
+title:  "How BrainTool got its first Two Thousand Users"
-description: "Backstory and BrainTool launch"
+description: "Backstory and BrainTool launch.
+It was a wild ride.
+Learn more here!"
 excerpt_separator: <!--more-->
 author: "Tony"
 audience: "nonuser"